counterfactual/monorepo/README.md

 yarn docker:build
 ```

-To get a persisent machine container that you can reuse across tests, run:
+Make sure no other ganache instance is running on port 9545, then to get a persisent machine container that you can reuse across tests, run:

 ```shell
 yarn docker:run